JonahGroendal/inverse-trs/README.md

 - improve method names of Rates contract
 - look into being erc-4626 compatible.
   - There doesn't seem to be a good way of doing it where both tokens are supported by the standard
+- make tokens vote-able.
+Let token holders vote on interest rate/fees in the future.

 # Similar projects
 - USM: https://jacob-eliosoff.medium.com/whats-the-simplest-possible-decentralized-stablecoin-4a25262cf5e8